Sebobo/Shel.CriticalCSS/README.md

 # Adding and combining inline styles for critical CSS in Neos CMS

+_This package is in its early stages and doesn't have a 1.0 release yet_

 This package provides several helpers to allow adding (dynamic) inline styles to Fusion components in Neos CMS and combining them locally or into the head of a html document.